triton-inference-server/backend/README.md

 [tensorflow_backend](https://github.com/triton-inference-server/tensorflow_backend)
 repo contains the documentation and source for the backend.

-**PyTorch**: The PyTorch backend is used to execute TorchScript models.
+**PyTorch**: The PyTorch backend is used to execute PyTorch models in both TorchScript and PyTorch 2.0 formats.
 The [pytorch_backend](https://github.com/triton-inference-server/pytorch_backend) repo contains the documentation and source for the backend.